Undisputed (song)

-"Undisputed" is the second single off Ludacris' album, Theater of the Mind.
-The song features Floyd Mayweather Jr. The song was released on iTunes on October 14, 2008.
+"Undisputed" is the third single from Ludacris' album, Theater of the Mind.
+The song features Floyd Mayweather Jr. and was released on iTunes on October 14, 2008.

 The song samples "We'll Find a Way" by Edwin Starr and Blinky Williams.

 Music video

 A music video was shot for "Undisputed".
 It features Ludacris, Floyd Mayweather Jr. and 6-year old boxer Pretty Boy Bam Bam.